FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe | Business

 Governments across Europe are trying to navigate between avoiding spreading the coronavirus over the Christmas holiday season and allowing people to celebrate with family and friends.

-Here are some measures that will be adopted for year-end festivities by some European countries: NORWAY
+Here are some measures that will be adopted for year-end festivities by some European countries: SPAIN

+Up to 10 people per household will be allowed to gather for the Christmas and New Year holidays, according to an agreement between the central government and regional authorities.
+This means a slight relaxation of the current general rule that permits gatherings of up to six people.
+Curfews will be pushed back to 1:30 a.m. from 11 p.m. on Dec.
+24 and Dec.
+31, but movement between regions will be banned between Dec.
+23 and Jan.
+6, except for visits to family.

+ITALY Italians will not be able to attend a midnight mass on Christmas Eve and will be only allowed to move between regions in emergencies over the holiday period starting from Dec.
+20, the government decided on Dec.
+2. Italians were also told not to invite non-family members for traditional celebrations.

 The Austrian government, which will relax some lockdown rules as of Dec.
 7, said skiing would be allowed from Dec.
 24, but there would be no Christmas markets this holiday season.
 FRANCE